 The table below shows the tax benefits of being in a SIPP:

 This annual allowance is tapered for high income individuals.
 In the 2022/23 tax year, for every £2 of “adjusted income” above £240,000, the annual allowance is reduced by £1.
-The maximum reduction is £30,000, meaning that someone with adjusted income of over £210,000 has an annual allowance of £10,000.
+The maximum reduction is £36,000, meaning that someone with adjusted income of over £312,000 has an annual allowance of £4,000.
 For more information please read our taper relief guide.

 If you've flexibly accessed your pension, the amount you can pay into money purchase schemes, including your SIPP, each year is reduced from £40,000 to £4,000.
 You also lose the option of 'carrying forward' unused allowances in your SIPP.
 For more information read our contributions page.

 The maximum that you can save in pension savings is £1,073,100 – this is called the ‘lifetime allowance’ and is calculated across all pensions except the state pension.
 The money invested in your SIPP grows free of capital gains tax and income tax.
 For more information please read our lifetime allowance page.

 This information is based on the legislation as it stands now, but as with anything pension, investment or tax related the rules can change in the future.
 Remember too that you will see your investment values fall as well as rise.
 You need to be prepared for this because your money is locked into your SIPP until you are at least 55 (57 from 6 April 2028), so you will not be able to access it.